beartype/beartype/README.rst

 Versus Runtime Type Checkers
 ----------------------------

-Unlike comparable runtime type checkers (e.g., enforce_, pytypes_, typeguard_),
+Unlike `comparable runtime type checkers <See Also_>`__ (e.g., enforce_,
-beartype decorates callables with dynamically generated wrappers efficiently type-checking each parameter passed to and value returned from those callables in constant time.
+pytypes_, typeguard_), beartype decorates callables with dynamically generated wrappers efficiently type-checking each parameter passed to and value returned from those callables in constant time.
 Since "performance by default" is our first-class concern, generated wrappers are guaranteed to:

 * Exhibit `O(1) non-amortized worst-case time complexity with negligible constant factors <Timings_>`__.